Our Blog

 For both younger and older patients, gingivitis (mild gum disease) can be the result of poor brushing and flossing habits.
 When plaque builds up around the teeth and gums, it irritates delicate gum tissue.
 The gums become inflamed, and symptoms such as redness, swelling, tenderness, bleeding, and bad breath can result.
 Usually, your dentist can treat early stages of gingivitis with tips on more efficient brushing and flossing, a professional cleaning, and suggestions for mouth rinses if needed.

 Because brushing and flossing with braces can be more difficult, you need to devote special attention to your cleaning routine to prevent gingivitis from developing after you start treatment.
 Talk to us any time about how to brush and floss most effectively when you wear braces.
-Dr. Mark Guevarra can also recommend tools designed especially for braces wearers to get your teeth and gums as clean and plaque-free as possible.
+Our doctor can also recommend tools designed especially for braces wearers to get your teeth and gums as clean and plaque-free as possible.
 If you are a candidate for clear aligners, this option can make it easier to keep your teeth their cleanest.
 We’ll work with you to keep your gums healthy as your orthodontic work takes place.

 • Periodontitis